 Strong winds or precipitation, whether it comes in the form of rain, sleet, or snow, will seriously hamper ranged combat.
 Though a light dusting or gentle breeze won't cause too many problems, strong weather (defined as rank value 10 or greater) will inflict a -1 RS penalty on all ranged combat.
-Rank value 30 or greater weather events inflict a -1 RS penalty on all ACTs (on top of the previous).
+Rank value 30 or greater weather events inflict a -1 RS penalty on all ACTIONs (on top of the previous).

 Illness: during the adventures a character will undertake, they will be exposed to all manner of hazards.
 Most of these are pretty straight-forward, and can be readily avoided with a minimum of caution.
-Others are much more insidious, and may in fact not be apparent to one's senses (regular or otherwise).
-Most of these are environmental in nature, but some may be induced by super powers.
+Others are much more insidious, and may not in fact be apparent to one's senses (regular or otherwise).
+Most of these are environmental in nature, but some may be induced by super-powers.

 The primary causes of serious illness in characters, aside from the ascendant abilities of their foes, come in the form of either disease, poison, or radiation.
 Sure, the 'super' versions of these usually wear off in the short term, but what about those caused by the environment?
 Plodding about in the shadow of a nuclear reactor is begging for trouble, as is poking around in the sewers on a search for something or other.

 A minor illness, such as a cold or the flu, will typically run its course in a week (half that with proper bed rest).
 A major illness, on the other hand, might instead hamper a character for 1d10 months.
-At the end of each, they must pass a Fortitude ACT roll or lose one rank value of such - suffering all the penalties that entails.
+At the end of each, they must pass a Fortitude ACTION roll or lose one rank value of such - suffering all the penalties that entails.
 At the end of the illness' duration, if they have any rank values of Fortitude left, they'll live!

 And if not, well, you know.

 Recovery from such illnesses generally takes one quarter the total amount of time they were active in a character's body.
-If a character suffered from cancer due to acute asbestos inhalation for six months, they'll need six weeks after the illness is cured (or at least put into remission) before they'll be back to normal.
+If a character suffers from cancer due to acute asbestos inhalation for six months, they'll need six weeks after the illness is cured (or at least put into remission) before they'll be back to normal.
 Characters in recovery from an illness can regain one lost rank value of Fortitude for each week spent resting.